puppetlabs/puppet-docs/source/pe/3.7/install_osx.markdown

    **Tip**: Run `PATH=/opt/puppet/bin:$PATH;export PATH` to add the PE binaries to your path.

-7. Using the instructions in [Configuring Agents](./install_agents.html#configuring-agents), point the OS X agent at the correct puppet master and set the agent's certname.
+7. Using the instructions in [Configuring Agents](./install_agents.html#configuring-agents), point the OS X agent at the correct Puppet master and set the agent's certname.
-8. Kick off a puppet run using `sudo puppet agent -t`.
+8. Kick off a Puppet run using `sudo puppet agent -t`.
 This will create a certificate signing request that you will need to [sign](#signing-agent-certificates).